arunasurya/bisqtransifex/translatordoc.md

 # Translator Documentation

 ## Current Projects
 As of April 2019, we have one active project, bisq-desktop, in Transifex.
 In the near future, we are planning to start translating certain Bisq pages and core documentation.
-This will be announced in three major communication channels: Slack transifex channel, announcements in Transifex and on Bisq forum.
+This will be announced in three major translator communication channels: #transifex Slack channel, announcements in Transifex, and on Bisq forum.

 ## New Translators
 Anyone is welcome to become a translator by creating an account on Transifex and requesting permission to translate on https://www.transifex.com/bisq.
-Please note that although we welcome your contributions in a language of your choice, currently only translations for ten core languages are being compensated.
+Please note that although we welcome your contributions in a language of your choice, currently only translations for ten core languages (see below) are being compensated.

 ## Team Structure
 Ideally, each language team has at **least two translators** who work closely with each other and contribute on a regular basis.
-While one translator can focus on the translation, the other can perform reviews of these translations.
+While one translator can focus on translation, the other can perform reviews of these translations.

 ## Translator Collaboration
 One of the transifex admins will reach out to translators in each core language team to engage them and foster active collaboration.
 Ideally, we will have monthly translator calls to share our knowledge with one another, etc. This will be announced in the three communication channels.